www.MartinDavenport.com

 - "London Bridge is Falling Down" can get annoying.

-- When you hear heavy breathing coming from a closed room, don't open the
+- When you hear heavy breathing coming from a closed room, don't open the door.

-- If you'd really rather not be disturbed, consider being buried without a
+- If you'd really rather not be disturbed, consider being buried without a gravestone so no one can find you.

-- If your new wife's hair seems a bit too black for her light complexion
+- If your new wife's hair seems a bit too black for her light complexion and blue eyes, be suspicious.

-- Save money by buying only one telephone, and moving it around from place
+- Save money by buying only one telephone, and moving it around from place to place in your house.

 - Try not to marry your grandmother.